kyawbathit/temp/readme.md

 ## Exercise 2

-Create and index.html with the follow hierachy:
+Create and index.html with the follow hierarchy:

 ```
 <div id="container">